tomhendra/dotfiles/README.md

 - Yarn
 - Zsh

-Other supported apps that I use would not benefit from Mackup because:
+Other supported apps that I use would not benefit much from Mackup:

 - Homebrew: Not much to configure
 - IINA: A media player
-- Messages: iCloud
+- Messages: iCloud backup
-- Apple Music: iCloud for library
+- Apple Music: iCloud backup
 - WhatsApp Web: Synced to iPhone

 **Benefits of Mackup**

-- No need to pull changes from GitHub dotfiles repo to apply changes - "set and forget".
+- No need to pull dotfiles repo from GitHub to apply changes locally.
-- Making changes to dotfiles is more work than running `mackup backup`.
+- Making changes to dotfiles is more work than running `mackup backup` in terminal.
-- Newly installed apps supported by Mackup just need a `mackup.cfg` entry.
+- Newly installed apps just need a `mackup.cfg` entry to be backed up, if supported.

 **Drawbacks of Mackup**